-- Allegations regarding incomplete or incorrect compensation of fixed assets on land, - Problems of not being able to access compensation, - Damage to irrigation systems,
+- Allegations regarding incomplete or incorrect compensation of fixed assets on land, - · Problems of not being able to access compensation, - Damage to irrigation systems,

+- Damage to products due to dust,

-- · Access problems to agricultural lands and pastures, - Vulnerability assistance requests.
+- · Access problems to agricultural lands and pastures,

+- Vulnerability assistance requests.

 Additionally, expropriation is carried out on behalf of Turkish Electricity Transmission Corporation (TEİAŞ), noted as an important stakeholder in the Project's land acquisition.